LIFT PLASTIC SURGERY

 Contour irregularities: What Patients Need to Know

-At Lift Plastic Surgery in Houston, Dr. Shitel Patel and Dr. Tuan Truong strive to give each patient beautiful, long-lasting results.
+At Lift Plastic Surgery in Houston, Dr. Shitel Patel strives to give each patient beautiful, long-lasting results.
 To accomplish this, every precaution is taken to prevent complications, nonetheless, there are times when contour irregularities result due to the movement of the cannula just beneath the skin.
-For the most part when irregularities are present, they dissipate on their own however, if they do not, steps are taken by Dr. Tuan Truong and Dr. Shitel Patel to correct any irregularities.
+For the most part when irregularities are present, they dissipate on their own however, if they do not, steps are taken by Dr. Shitel Patel to correct any irregularities.

 Correcting these irregularities may require an autologous fat transfer.
 During this procedure, lipo is used to harvest fat.
 The harvested fat is processed and then strategically injected into the areas that look irregular.